Skip to main content

 Participation

-Arts Scholars are expected to meet certain requirements during their first year of participation to be eligible for third and fourth-year research support.
-During their second year of study in the College (first year of Miller Arts Scholars participation), Arts Scholars must attend the weekly Miller Arts Scholars Seminar (CASS 1010, Wednesdays, 2-2:50) where they are personally introduced to a cross-section of our faculty.
-Arts Scholars are also expected to attend our spring discussion meetings, Miller Arts Scholars Discussion (CASS 1011).
-Our scholars should prove measurable engagement with the arts at the University and within their discipline throughout their academic career.
+Arts Scholars are expected to meet certain requirements during their first years of participation to be eligible for third and fourth-year research support.
+Arts Scholars must enroll in our fall seminar, Miller Arts Scholars Seminar (CASS 1010), where they are personally introduced to a cross-section of our faculty.
+Arts Scholars are also required to enroll in our spring discussion, Miller Arts Scholars Discussion (CASS 1011).
+Our scholars should prove measurable engagement with the program, with the arts at the University, and within their discipline throughout their academic career.
 Participants will attend outcome presentations and/or performances by fellow third and fourth-year Miller Arts Scholars each April.

 Fourth-Year Arts Trip

-When funding is available, an all-expense paid arts trip will be offered to fourth-year Arts Scholars who have either made serious applications for OR have received at least one Arts Award from Miller Arts Scholars AND attended the required seminar/discussion classes while maintaining our required grade point averages.
-In the event that extra seats become available for this trip, other travelers will be chosen based on evidence of commitment to the program.
+Miller Arts Scholars is actively seeking funding to sustain a potentially named, all-expense paid arts trip, originally piloted in 2019 and 2020.
+This trip will be offered to fourth-year Arts Scholars who have received at least one Arts Award from Miller Arts Scholars AND attended the required seminar/discussion classes while maintaining our required grade point averages.
+In the event that extra seats become available for this trip, other travelers may be chosen based on evidence of commitment to the program.

 Choosing a Major